 If you have any questions about apprenticeships you are welcome to get in touch by emailing firstname.lastname@example.org

-Our apprenticeship opportunities will be advertised here on 15 July 2019.
+Any future apprenticeship opportunities will be advertised here.

 It is a job with training.
 This means you will gain new skills on the job and an industry recognised qualification while you work and earn money.